 Required Resources

-Account Number mber Title or Description of Request
+Account Number Title or Description of Request Cost

 301-4400-516-6410 IT Equipment \$75,000

 Other Recurring Operating Costs

 Account Number Description Cost

-FY 2019 New Capital Outlay Request Town Hall Generator Department Dept. Division Funding Source Priority Fiscal Imp Public Works General 1 \$125,000 Justification and Description New Town Hall generator.
+FY 2019 New Capital Outlay Request Town Hall G enerator Department Dept. Department Division Funding Source Priority Fiscal Im Public Works General 1 \$125,000 Justification and Description New Town Hall generator.
 The Town Hall onsite generator approximately 35 years old.
 Although the generator is in working condition, it is not equipped to run both the lights and the chiller system during both emergency and non-emergency events.
 An second generator will provide the operation of both lighting and the chiller system during storm, emergency, and non-emergency events.
 It will also serve as a backup should the existing generator fail.
-Alternative/Adverse Impact Town Hall serves as an Eme at Town Hall during storm ev both lighting and the chiller sy rgency Operations Cer ents and other emerge ncies.
-A generator ations during these that allow /s the operation of Account Number 001-5000-539-6410 cription of Request Cost \$125,000 Account Number Other Recurring Op De perating Costs scription Cost
+Town Hall serves as an Eme at Town Hall during storm ev Alternative/Adverse Impacts if not funded: Town Hall serves as an Emergency Operations Center and emergency operations staff is housed at Town Hall during storm events and other emergencies.
+A generator that allows the operation of both lighting and the chiller system is crucial to operations during these incidents.
+Required Resources Account Number 001-5000-539-6410 Title or Desc Equipment Cost \$125,000 Other Recurring Operating Costs Account Number Description Cost